fluree/docs.flur.ee/content/db_schema.md

 References, `ref`, allow both forward and reverse traversal of graph queries.

 GraphQL requires additional information to auto-generate a schema that shows relationships, and it forces strict typing.
-Fluree allows any reference attribute to point to any entity, regardless of stream type.
-If you wish to restrict a reference attribute to only a specific type of stream, also include `restrictStream` in your attribute definition.
-In addition to forcing an attribute to only allow a specific stream type, it also enables GraphQL to auto-generate its schema with the proper relationship.
+Fluree allows any reference attribute to point to any entity, regardless of collection type.
+If you wish to restrict a reference attribute to only a specific type of collection, also include `restrictCollection` in your attribute definition.
+In addition to forcing an attribute to only allow a specific collection type, it also enables GraphQL to auto-generate its schema with the proper relationship.

 ## Schema Specs

-Both _attribute and _stream specs allow you to specify the contents of an attribute or a stream with a high level of control.
+Both _attribute and _collection specs allow you to specify the contents of an attribute or a collection with a high level of control.
 Specs may simply be true or false, or they can be statements, which resolve to true or false.
-They are evaluated for every entity that is updated within a stream or attribute.
+They are evaluated for every entity that is updated within a collection or attribute.

-Attribute and stream specs are built using [database functions](#database-functions).
+Attribute and collection specs are built using [database functions](#database-functions).

 Spec | Description
 ---|---
-"(= [1 2 3])" | You will *not* be able to add or edit any values to this stream or attribute.
+"(= [1 2 3])" | You will *not* be able to add or edit any values to this collection or attribute.
-"(= [3 (max [1 2 3])]) | You will be able to add and edit any values to this stream or attribute.
-Given you have access to that attribute or stream. true | You will be able to add any values to this stream or attribute.
-Given you have access to that attribute or stream. false | You will *not* be able to add any values to this stream or attribute.
+"(= [3 (max [1 2 3])]) | You will be able to add and edit any values to this collection or attribute.
+Given you have access to that attribute or collection. true | You will be able to add any values to this collection or attribute.
+Given you have access to that attribute or collection. false | You will *not* be able to add any values to this collection or attribute.

-Specs using just database functions or true/false, will allow users who have access to that attribute or stream edit or add values for any given attribute or stream.
+Specs using just database functions or true/false, will allow users who have access to that attribute or collection edit or add values for any given attribute or collection.
 While this is possible, Fluree allows very [granular permissions](#fluree-permissions) through a system of auth records, roles, and rules.

-Specs are best suited for controlling the actual values of attributes through either specs that govern a specific attribute, or through specs that govern an entire stream.
-In order to make this possible, `_attribute/spec` and `_stream/spec` both give you access to certain information about the entity you are updating through built-in variables and functions.
+Specs are best suited for controlling the actual values of attributes through either specs that govern a specific attribute, or through specs that govern an entire collection.
+In order to make this possible, `_attribute/spec` and `_collection/spec` both give you access to certain information about the entity you are updating through built-in variables and functions.
 The functions below are also listed in [Database Functions](#database-functions).

 Symbol | Description | Type | Access
 ---|---|---|---